lockss/lockss.github.io/ojs-setup-instructions.md

 interface make it possible for collection and preservation through the LOCKSS Global Network or the CLOCKSS Network.

-For more information see: https://www.lockss.org/contact
+For more information contact us at: <a href="https://www.lockss.org/contact">https://www.lockss.org/contact</a>

 ### OJS 2.X.X